Patrick McDonnell: Personal life

-McDonnell and his wife Karen O'Connell — whom he met in the late 1970s while both members of the punk band Steel Tips — reside in Edison, New Jersey, with their dog Amelie, and their cat, Willie Lebowsky.
+McDonnell and his wife Karen O'Connell — whom he met in the late 1970s while both members of the punk band Steel Tips — reside in Princeton, New Jersey, with their dog Amelie, and their cat, Willie Lebowsky.
 Their Jack Russell Terrier, Earl, who was the inspiration and constant muse for the Mutts character of the same name, died in November 2007 after living with McDonnell for over 18 years.